eddieblu/startup/README.md

 - **Real-time Heart Reactions** - Users can “heart” others’ entries, which updates live for everyone.
 - **Streak Tracking** - A sun icon shows how many consecutive days you’ve posted.
 Each new day of posting increases your sun streak count.
 - **Optional Gratitude Collection** - Save your post to a personal archive or let it expire at day’s end
-- **Profile Management** - A dedicated account page lets you update personal info (username/password) and view your saved posts

 ### Technologies

 I am going to use the required technologies in the following ways.